Kathleen Martínez: Early life

-In search of the tomb
+Search for Cleopatra's tomb

-Her initial hypothesis was that since Cleopatra was considered the representation of Isis, if she had had to search for a place to be buried in her last days, she would have chosen a temple dedicated to the goddess.
+Her initial hypothesis was that, since Cleopatra was considered the representation of Isis, if she had to search for a place to be buried in her last days, she would have chosen a temple dedicated to the goddess.
 From Strabo's descriptions of ancient Egypt, Martínez sketched a map of potential burial sites and identified 21 localities associated with the legend of Isis and Osiris.
-After ruling out some temples, she located one on the outskirts of Alexandria that met all her criteria to be the one that sheltered the tomb: the temple of Taposiris Magna (the great house of Osiris).
-This was at odds with another hypothesis, developed by French explorer Franck Goddio and the European Institute of Underwater Archaeology, seeking the tomb in a palace of Alexandria which had been buried underwater by an earthquake, whose excavations were resumed in 1992.
+After ruling out some temples, she located one on the outskirts of Alexandria that met all her criteria to be the one that sheltered the tomb: the temple of Taposiris Magna.

+This was at odds with another hypothesis, developed by French explorer Franck Goddio and the European Institute of Underwater Archaeology, seeking the tomb in a palace of Alexandria that had been buried underwater by an earthquake, whose excavations were resumed in 1992.

+First trip to Egypt

 Martínez made her first trip to Egypt in 2002.
 She managed to contact Zahi Hawass, the archaeologist and director of the Supreme Council of Antiquities, and visit some temples.
-When she arrived at Taposiris Magna she understood, she explains, that it was the place she was looking for.
-She returned to her country, made the decision to upend her life, and prepared a project with the support of the Universidad Católica Santo Domingo to begin excavating.
-It was the first time that Egypt had granted a license to excavate to a country in Latin America.
+When she arrived at Taposiris Magna, she understood that it was the place she was looking for.
+She returned to her country and prepared a project with the support of the Universidad Católica Santo Domingo to begin excavating.
 Kathleen Martínez herself financed the first expedition and many others.
 Work began in 2004.
 In 2005, she decided to leave her law practice to move to Egypt and dedicate herself to archaeology.

 Martinez returned to the Dominican Republic, met with the Dominican Republic Minister of Foreign Affairs, was appointed as the first Minister of Culture to Egypt, and was issued a diplomatic passport.

 Excavations at Taposiris Magna

-Taposiris Magna, a semi-destroyed temple located on the edge of Lake Mariout in Borg El Arab, about 50 kilometers west of Alexandria, was the site Martínez selected.
-It was not the first time it had been excavated; the first expedition had been sent by Napoleon.
-The Egyptian authorities considered it an unimportant, unfinished temple.
-The reality, Martínez asserts, is that it had been destroyed and forgotten in the sand.
+Taposiris Magna is a semi-destroyed temple located on the edge of Lake Mariout in Borg El Arab, about 50 kilometers west of Alexandria.
+It was not the first time the site had been excavated; the first expedition had been sent by Napoleon.
+The Egyptian authorities considered it an insignificant, incomplete temple.
+However, Martínez contends that it had been ravaged, abandoned, and buried in the sand.

-The archaeological evidence includes two subterranean chambers within the temple's walls.
-Martínez claims this is a new and important contribution to archaeology.
-A hieroglyphic and Demotic stele has also been located, indicating that the temple was considered holy ground.
-In 2018, it was announced that more than 800 pieces had been located, plus a large cemetery with fifteen catacombs, 800 bodies, and 14 mummies all from the same period.
-During more than 100 years of excavations, busts and coins with the face of Cleopatra have also been found.

-In 2011 the magazine National Geographic dedicated its cover story and a report to the project.